fabriziomoscon/node-hash/README.md

 ## Development

-The dev dependencies are `coffee-script` `mocha` and `should`.
+The dev dependencies are `coffee-script`, `mocha` and `should`.
 The coffeescript is compiled down to javascript automatically before publishing using the 'prepublish' script in 'package.json'. coffeescript files and test files are deliberately left out of the package via '.npmignore' because no one likes needlessly big modules.

 Contributions are welcome!